 A fiduciary (aka trustee) is a person who acts on behalf of another person to manage their estate.
 This person typically takes care of money or other assets for someone else.
 A fiduciary has a legal duty to act in the person’s best interest.

 A beneficiary, also known as an heir or recipient, is an individual who obtains the benefit from a will or trust.
 These documents specifically name beneficiaries, or they have met the requirements to be eligible for distribution.

 The executor, also known as a personal representative, is named to carry out all tasks and deal with the conditions of your estate.
 After filing a person’s will, the probate court will nominate the executor.

 Safeguard Your Family Assets with Estate Planning

 At the Davidson Law Group, we create meaningful relationships with our clients, and we want to help you secure what you have gained throughout your lifetime.
 Our estate planning attorneys offer flexible, resilient plans to benefit you no matter your situation.
-If you are ready to begin arranging your estate plan, contact the Davidson Law Group today to schedule a free consultation.
+If you are ready to begin arranging your estate plan, contact the Davidson Law Group in Fort Worth, Allen, or Tyler today to schedule a free consultation.